 Commercial and residential properties are classed as investment properties and revalued on a 5 yearly basis.
-The changes in the Market Value are taken to Asset Revaluation Reserve.
+The changes in the Market Value are taken to Asset Revaluation Reserve, having previously been impaired prior to the 2021 valuation by Julian Spencer (MRICS).